 Be sure to read the information tags that come with each plant, and choose the most suitable plants for the area in which you will be planting.
 Before shopping for plants, pay attention to how much sun your planting area gets each day, and then choose wisely!

-Mulching your garden provides so many benefits, it’s a shame not to do it.
+Mulching your garden provides so many benefits, it’s recommended if you’re able to.
 Mulching keeps roots cooler in the heat, retains moisture, helps prevent weeds (and reduces the time spent pulling them!), protects your soil from wind and hard rain, and provides a habitat for all the good organisms that improve your soil quality.

 Much like a garden, your seeds of self-confidence need to be planted and nurtured so they take root.
 Use these tips, give yourself a little time, and you’ll find your gardening skills blooming as much as your plants!